 We are always searching for relevant Mackinac objects and photographs to add to the collection.
 If you have something you are interested in donating, please contact Brian Jaeschke.
 We also maintain The Patricia and Martin Jahn Collections Development Fund to support acquisition and conservation.

 Mackinac State Historic Parks is pleased to make its historical resources available to researchers.
 All access is coordinated through Registrar Brian Jaeschke at 231-436-4100 email@example.com.

-Petersen Center Library, Mackinaw City Mackinac State Historic Parks maintains a library of books, research files, photos, maps and microfilm on Mackinac history.
-The materials are accessible at the Petersen Center Library in Mackinaw City.
+Keith Widder Library at the Petersen Center, Mackinaw City.
+Mackinac State Historic Parks maintains a library of books, research files, photos, maps and microfilm on Mackinac history.
+The materials are accessible at the Widder Library in Mackinaw City.
 The library is open to researchers by appointment, Monday through Friday, 9:00 a.m. – 4:00 p.m.
 It is a non-circulating research library, not a general collection.
 Appointments should be made at least two weeks in advance.
 Use of the library is free of charge.